Ezra Taft Benson: Anti-communism efforts

 Benson was an outspoken opponent of communism and socialism, and a strong supporter, but not an official member, of the JBS, which he praised as "the most effective non-church organization in our fight against creeping socialism and Godless Communism."
 Benson requested permission of church president McKay to join the JBS and sit on its board, but the request was denied.
 Benson was a close friend with the JBS founder, Robert W. Welch Jr., exchanging dozens of letters, and many hours in person discussing politics.
-When Nikita Khrushchev came in September 1959 to the USA, Benson opposed his visit.
+When Nikita Khrushchev came in September 1959 to the US, Benson opposed his visit.
 From the 1950s to the 1980s, his public support of anti-communism often put him at odds with other leaders of the LDS Church.
 In 1960, Benson made a proposition to Brigham Young University president Ernest L. Wilkinson that his son, Reed Benson, be used as a spy to "find out who the orthodox teachers were and report to his father."
 Wilkinson declined the offer, stating "neither Brother Lee nor I want espionage of that character."
 Later in the 1960s and 1970s, members and advocates of the Birch Society did conduct espionage at BYU.

 In October 1961 general conference, Benson said, "No true Latter-day Saint and no true American can be a socialist or a communist or support programs leading in that direction."
-This, and similar statements by Benson in the December Church News led Hugh B. Brown, a politically liberal member of the church's First Presidency, to begin publicly and privately push back against Benson.
+This, and similar statements by Benson in the December Church News led Hugh B. Brown, a politically liberal member of the church's First Presidency, to begin publicly and privately pushing back against Benson.
 In the April 1962 general conference, Brown said, "The degree of a man's aversion to communism may not always be measured by the noise he makes in going about and calling everyone a communist who disagrees with his personal political bias. ...
 There is no excuse for members of this Church, especially men who hold the priesthood, to be opposing one another over communism."